IanButterworth/BasicTextRender.jl/README.md

 Prone to being a bit blurry.

 Provides `rendertext` for generating a rendered image of a string and `overlaytext!` for directly overlaying text on a loaded image.
+Supports 3 monospaced
+fonts: Courier, Courier New, Monaco

 ## Generating rendered text
 ```julia